Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Type I Error Rates and Power for C2ST-As

-We conduct a small simulation study to verify that KNN- and NN-based approximate C2STs have empirical type I error close to $\alpha = 0.05$ as well as empirical power close to values predicted by the formula in Theorem~\ref{theorem:1}.
-Type I error rates for exact C2STs were empirically verified by \citet{Lopez-Paz2017} and are not considered here.
+We conduct a small simulation study to verify that C2ST-As have empirical type I error close to $\alpha = 0.05$ as well as empirical power close to values predicted by the formula in Theorem \ref{theorem:1}.
+Type I error rates for exact C2STs were empirically verified by \textcite{Lopez-Paz2017} and are not considered here.
 Since it is difficult to control the effect size $\varepsilon$ in the IFA setting, we instead consider real-valued data for this study.
-This requires that KNNs be modified to use the Euclidean distance metric $d(\mathbf{u}_i, \mathbf{u}_{i'}) = \| \mathbf{u}_i - \mathbf{u}_{i'} \|_2$ rather than the Hamming distance metric.